rcpsolutions-net/markdown-docs/3-minute-design.md

 ---

-# Need requirments from Jeremy:
+# Q for Jeremy: Any specific KPIs to aggregate and report?

 ## 📊 **Identifying Key Performance Indicators (KPIs)**